-Free InDesign Script to Export JPEGs at a Precise Size
+Free InDesign Script to Export JPEGs or PNGs at a Precise Size

 InDesign has had the ability since at least CS2 to export pages to JPEG.
 But the JPEG Export dialog box only allows you to specify a resolution value in pixels per inch.
 But I often find that I need a JPEG at a specific pixel dimension, such as 1000 pixels wide.